 - Webcam: The webcam layer adds a webcam box that can be repositioned.

-- Main Screen Share: The layer has the same features as screen share, but it can be linked to other layers.
+- Main Screen Share: The layer has the same features as screen share but can be linked to other layers.

-- Twitch Alerts: The common layer can be used to alert when you get new subscribers, cheers, or followers.
+- Twitch Alerts: The common layer can alert you when you get new subscribers, cheers, or followers.

 - Browser Source: You can display a webpage with this source.

 - Text: A simple text can be displayed and repositioned.

 - Goal: Set a subscriber or follower goal and display it on the screen.